acl-org/acl-2023/_pages/reviewer/instructions.md

 toc_icon: "cog"
 ---

-Thank you for reviewing for NAACL-HLT 2021!
+Thank you for reviewing for ACL 2023!

 In order to ensure the quality of reviews, we would like to share with you the following instructions for reviewing papers.
 Please read these instructions carefully before you start working on your reviews.